How does the PAN-DB URL lookup work when it matches an expired URL on MP/DP?

-The URL lookup on the Palo Alto Networks firewall is performed for its first match in the following order starting from left to right:
+The URL lookup on the Palo Alto Networks firewall is performed for its first match in the following order.

 Each URL in DP (data plane) and MP (management plane) has its own expiration period assigned by the PAN-DB core.
 This expiration period cannot be changed by administrator.